-Congestive heart failure (CHF) is a serious condition that, if left untreated, can be fatal, and seniors are at an especially high risk.
+Congestive heart failure (CHF) is a serious condition that, if left untreated, can be fatal.
+Seniors are at an especially high risk.
 In people over the age of 65, heart failure is the most common reason for hospital admissions, with 900,000 people being hospitalized in the US each year.

-There are many potential causes of CHF: coronary artery disease (CAD), heart attack, cardiomyopathy, and conditions that weaken the heart, such as high blood pressure, heart valve disease, kidney disease, diabetes, and birth defects.
-CHF can be managed and treated by working with a physician, using medications, and also utilizing non-medical treatments such as in-home caregivers
+There are many potential causes of CHF.
+These include coronary artery disease (CAD), heart attack, cardiomyopathy, and conditions that weaken the heart, such as high blood pressure, heart valve disease, kidney disease, diabetes, and birth defects.
+CHF can be managed and treated by working with a physician prescribing appropriate medications.
+Also, utilizing non-medical treatments as well as in-home caregivers can alleviate the situation.

 In-home care can be very beneficial to the CHF patient.
 Having a caregiver in the home who has knowledge of CHF can help the patient to get the fastest and best possible treatment.
-CHF needs to be promptly treated in order to avoid complications or more serious issues.
+Especially relevant, CHF must be promptly treated in order to avoid complications or more serious issues.
 If potential symptoms of CHF present themselves, a well-educated caregiver can contact the patient’s doctor, and treatment can be obtained immediately.
-The patient’s normal senior care routine can be modified to include protocol for CHF.
+The patient’s normal senior care routine can be modified to include a protocol for CHF.

 Warning Signs of CHF

 - Congested Lungs: Fluid may back up in the body due to a weak heart.
 The patient may experience shortness of breath when exercising and/or difficulty breathing when at rest or lying flat.
-A dry, hacking, or wheezing cough may also be present.
+A dry, hacking or a wheezing cough may also be present.

 - Fluid and Water Retention: The patient may experience swollen ankles, legs, or abdomen (edema).
 They may also experience significant weight gain in a short period of time.
 An increased urge to urinate may also be present.
 Bloating in the stomach may cause nausea and/or loss of appetite.